duriah/BiodiversityLightAndEcoForecasts/README.md

 # BiodiversityLightAndEcoForecasts
-This is the repository to the article "Mixed evidence for species diversity affecting ecological forecasts in constant versus declining light".
+This is the repository to the article "Mixed Evidence for Species Diversity Affecting Ecological Forecasts in Constant Versus Declining Light" (GCB 2025).

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15106928.svg)](https://doi.org/10.5281/zenodo.15106928)